tekknolagi/tekknolagi.github.com/_posts/2024-02-22-python-parallel-output.md

 ## A demo for you

-Since you read this far, here is a demo of the program as it is written:
+Since you read this far, here is a demo of the program:

-<script async id="asciicast-Xgwj7Jpk3nWUM596jjH2jWay5" src="https://asciinema.org/a/Xgwj7Jpk3nWUM596jjH2jWay5.js"></script>

-and also with the program cleaning up processes as they finish (`del last_output_per_process[repo_name]` at the end of `func` but remember to lock):

-<script async id="asciicast-ipLlGw70veSS7UARJUdyYs4pG" src="https://asciinema.org/a/ipLlGw70veSS7UARJUdyYs4pG.js"></script>
+<script async id="asciicast-6xC2Q720qD5xpjNiVRhApzVRx" src="https://asciinema.org/a/6xC2Q720qD5xpjNiVRhApzVRx.js"></script>

 Enjoy your newfound fun output!